T

 Usually compatible

-Rye bread, a staple in Estonia.
-Most traditional rye breads are vegan, made from rye flour, water, and sourdough starter.
-However, some modern or enriched versions might contain dairy or eggs.
+Dark rye bread is a staple.
+Most traditional rye breads are vegan, made with rye flour, water, and sourdough starter.
+However, some commercial varieties might contain small amounts of honey or dairy for texture; always check ingredients.

 Shortcuts